exercism/go/exercises/concept/logs-logs-logs/.docs/hints.md

 ## 2. Fix corrupted logs

 - String concatenation can be used to build the modified log line character by character.
+Each `rune` may have to be converted with `string()`.

 ## 3. Determine if a log can be displayed